 Climax Boss: Axel Gear.
 Especially when you face him head-to-head with no mechs nor anything.

-Collision Damage: A slightly odd example—in the first game, the distressed pigs on fire just fleeing past you in the castle do the same damage if they touch Sparkster as the armoured ones attacking him with swords earlier on.
+Collision Damage: A slightly odd example — in the first game, the distressed pigs on fire just fleeing past you in the castle do the same damage if they touch Sparkster as the armored ones attacking him with swords earlier on.
+In the second, there are lizards on fire who do the very same thing.

 Comedic Underwear Exposure: Enemies are stripped to their underwear when defeated in Rocket Knight Adventures, Sparkster, and sometimes in Rocket Knight.